 Enlist help from professionals.

-Putting kids before parental conflict is important on multiple levels.
+Putting kids before parental conflict is essential on multiple levels.
 Beyond how it can help save kids from experiencing emotional turmoil, having strategies in place to improve communication will make it easier to keep information clear and organized while also shielding kids from any conflict that may arise.
-The OurFamilyWizard website provides a space for communication that can help co-parents do these things in one convenient, neutral location.
-Move towards a better way of communicating and putting kids before conflict with OFW®.